Understanding Vision Problems -- the Basics

-Cataracts are the leading cause of blindness in the world, accounting for more than 20 million cases worldwide.
-Cataract surgery is the most frequently performed surgery in the U.S. with over 2 million procedures performed every year.
+Cataracts are the leading cause of blindness, accounting for more than 20 million cases worldwide.
+Cataract surgery is the most frequently performed surgery in the U.S. with about 3 million procedures performed every year.
 The procedure can successfully restore lost eyesight in most cases.
 Once the cloudy lens is removed, the surgeon implants a transparent artificial lens to take its place.
-Despite these remarkable advances, in the U.S. alone, an estimated 5,000 people go blind each year because of cataracts.

 The conjunctiva -- the moist, transparent membrane that covers the eyeball and your inner eyelid -- can become inflamed for various reasons.
 Most cases of conjunctivitis (commonly called pink eye) run a predictable course, and the inflammation usually clears up in a few days.
-Although infectious conjunctivitis can be highly contagious, it is rarely serious and will not permanently harm your vision if detected and treated promptly.
+Although infectious conjunctivitis can be highly contagious, it is rarely serious and will not usually harm vision permanently if detected and treated promptly.

 There are several forms of infectious conjunctivitis:

-Allergic conjunctivitis produces tears, itching, and redness in the eyes, and sometimes an itchy, runny nose.
-Allergy medicines in the form of pills or eye drops will relieve these symptoms.
+- Allergic conjunctivitis produces tears, itching, and redness in the eyes, and sometimes an itchy, runny nose.
+Allergy drugs in the form of pills or eye drops will relieve these symptoms.